mikewest/cookies-over-http-bad/README.md

 TL;DR: Expire cookies early rather than sending them over non-secure connections.

-When building the `Cookie` header for an outgoing request to an non-secure URL, let's first check each cookies' creation date.
+When building the `Cookie` header for an outgoing request to a non-secure URL, let's first check each cookies' creation date.
 If that date is older than some arbitrary cutoff (let's start with twelve months), let's not add the cookie to the outgoing `Cookie` header.
 Instead, let's delete the cookie.
 Over time, that cutoff could be reduced to something suitably small (say, a few days).